 Boyz II Men go back to their high school

-Members of the Grammy-winning group Boyz II Men recently gave a concert at their old stomping grounds.
-It's the performing arts high school they attended and remember being just like the TV show "Fame."
+Members of the Grammy-winning group Boyz II Men returned to their roots with a concert at their old stomping grounds, a performing arts high school they attended and remember being just like the TV show "Fame."

-"You had girls, you know, walking around in their leotards ..." said Shawn Stockman.
+"You had girls, you know, walking around in their leotards, plie-ing all over the hallways ..." said Shawn Stockman.

 "Dudes sitting on the stairs drawing ..." added Wanya Morris.

 The trio performed in an auditorium with dozens of students on stage.
-The students cheered and clapped.
-The opening song was the band's megabit from the '90's, "Motownphilly."
-The crooners are also known for "I'll Make Love to You" and "End of the Road."
+The students cheered and clapped along to their opening song, the '90s megahit "Motownphilly."
+The crooners are also known for ballads like "I'll Make Love to You" and "End of the Road."

-Before the concert, the band caught up with mentor LaDeva M. Davis.
-She still teaches dance at the school.
+Before the concert, the band caught up with mentor LaDeva M. Davis, who still teaches dance at the school.

 He credited Davis with playing a key role in the band's development.
 Davis did everything from producing their showcases to making sure they got to class on time.